Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Disagreement-Based Bounds

 \ourparagraph{Use case \#3 : Bounding the true risk gap.} The final use case of this bound is to guarantee that replacing a model $h$ with a new model $f$ with better qualities does not lead to a significant performance drop.
 Such qualities could be that the model is fairness-aware \citep[e.g.,][]{dwork2012fairness, hardt2016equality}, differentially private \citep[e.g.,][]{dwork2006differential, dwork2014algorithmic} or achieves faster inference, either via model distillation \citep[e.g.,][]{buciluǎ2006model, hinton2015distilling} or model quantization \citep[e.g.,][]{han2015deep, nagel2020up}.
 Note that bounding the risk gap can lead to useful insights even when both models are too complex to enjoy non-vacuous generalization bounds.

-\subsection{Disagreement with the zero-one loss}
+\subsection{Disagreement With the Zero-One Loss}

 We present our first result for the zero-one loss.
 To do so, we build on the work of \citet{yang2024mind}, who presented a theoretical result to compare the reconstruction error of a coreset.
-We show that this result can be upper-bounded with high probability via the test set bound of \citet{langford2005tutorial} (see \cref{thm:langford2005}), which is, essentially, perfectly tight for binomial distributions.
+We show that this result can be upper-bounded with high probability via the test set bound of \citet{langford2005tutorial} (see \cref{thm:langford2005}), which is essentially perfectly tight for binomial distributions.
 With these two results, we can state a disagreement measure for the zero-one loss, which is defined as

-The disagreement measure $\dzero_U$ compares the labels predicted by each model for given a datapoint.
+The disagreement measure $\dzero_U$ compares the labels predicted by each model for a given data point.
 If the disagreement bound between $f$ and $h$ tends to zero, then the models achieve the same true risk.
 We now present our first result: a disagreement-based bound for the zero-one loss.
 The proof of all results are given in Appendix~\ref{app:proofs}.

 \begin{restatable}{theorem}{binthm} For two predictors $h \in \overline{\calH}$ and $f \in \calH$, with probability at least $1-\delta$ over the sampling of $U \sim \calD^m$, we have

 with $\overline{\emph{Bin}}\qty(k,m, \delta) = \argsup_{p \in [0,1]}\{\emph{Bin}(k, m, p) \geq \delta \}$ and $\emph{Bin}(k, m, p) = \sum_{i=0}^k \smqty(m \\ i) p^i (1-p)^{m-i}$. \end{restatable}